exercism/python/exercises/practice/meetup/.docs/instructions.append.md

 # Instructions append

+## How this Exercise is Structured in Python

+We have added an additional week descriptor (`fifth`) for the fifth weekday of the month, if there is one.
+If there is not a fifth weekday in a month, you should raise an exception.

 ## Customizing and Raising Exceptions

 Sometimes it is necessary to both [customize](https://docs.python.org/3/tutorial/errors.html#user-defined-exceptions) and [`raise`](https://docs.python.org/3/tutorial/errors.html#raising-exceptions) exceptions in your code.
 When you do this, you should always include a **meaningful error message** to indicate what the source of the error is.
 This makes your code more readable and helps significantly with debugging.